Waste Education in Schools and Communities

 Recycling saves scarce natural resources, energy, and money and also decreases the level of harmful emissions produced.
 Find out what happens to YOUR waste and recyclates.

 Your Green Residual Waste Bin: Refuse Collection Vehicles (RCVs) collect your waste from your green bin on a 3 weekly basis.
-They take the waste to their closest Transfer Station - Waterford in Forres, Moycroft in Elgin or Gollachy in Buckie – or directly to our landfill site at Dallachy, Spey Bay.
+They take the waste to their closest Transfer Station - Waterford in Forres, Moycroft in Elgin or directly to our landfill site at Dallachy, Spey Bay.
 Waste from all Transfer Stations is taken to Moycroft Baling Plant, Elgin where it is loaded into ejection trailers.
 These trailers take the waste to their final destination, Dallachy Landfill site in Spey Bay.

 Your Brown Garden and Food Waste Bin: RCVs collect the contents of your brown bins on a fortnightly basis.
 The RCVs then take the green/food waste to their closest Transfer Station - Moycroft in Elgin or Gollachy in Buckie.
 Waste from all the Transfer Stations is taken to Moycroft Baling Plant.
 The garden and food waste mix is then transported to Keenan Recycling in Aberdeenshire to be turned into compost.
 The compost generated is used on agricultural land.

 Your Blue Bin and Paper Banks: The contents of your blue bin and paper banks at Recycling Points is collected by a kerbside collection vehicle and taken to Moycroft Baling Plant in Elgin.
 The larger pieces of cardboard are separated from the paper and compacted into bales to ease transportation.
-The paper and cardboard is then collected by AICA NATUR, Kirkcaldy who send it to UPM Newsprint Mill in Wales for recycling.
-The separated cardboard gets made into new paper based products, while the paper is sent directly to Wales to be made into newsprint.
+The paper and cardboard is then collected by Smurfit Kappa UK Ltd who send it to Nechells Paper Mill in Birmingham for recycling.
+The separated cardboard gets made into new paper based products, while the paper is made into newsprint.